kevinblighe/ClinicalGradeDNAseq/README.md

 <b>[Key point]</b> The unique feature of the analysis pipeline that increases sensitivity to Sanger sequencing is in the variant calling step, where a final aligned BAM is split into 3 'sub-BAMs' of 75%, 50%, and 25% random reads.
 Variants are then called on all 4 BAMs, after which a consensus VCF is produced.

-This pipeline has been modified from the original version and proceeds in an 8-step process:
+This pipeline proceeds in an 8-step process:
 <ol type="1">
   <li>Adaptor and read quality trimming - TrimGalore!
 (Krueger F), FastQC (Andrews S), cutadapt (Martin M, 2011)</li>
 <li>Alignment - bwa mem (Li & Durbin, 2009)</li>